HITSZ-NRSL/long-term-localization/README.md

 ## 3.3 Localization

- - Notes: The bag to be matched (2020-11-13-demo.bag) need to run the process in **3.1 Semantic Processing** to extract the semantic cluster, and then used for matching and localization.
+ - Notes: The bag to be matched (2020-11-05-demo.bag) need to run the process in **3.1 Semantic Processing** to extract the semantic cluster, and then used for matching and relocalization.

 ### 3.3.1 Semantic Processing